 The East Central management area was closed for the 2020 season and re-opened for the 2021 season at a GHL of 11,500 lbs.
 The fishery closed early due to poor fishery performance and stock health concerns.
-For the 2022 season, the East Central management area opened at a GHL of 12,050 lbs and for the 2023 season opened at a GHL of 13,255 lbs.
+For the 2022 season, the East Central management area opened at a GHL of 12,050 lbs.

-Figure 24.-Commercial GKC fishery harvest from the East Central management area.
+Figure 18.-Commercial GKC fishery harvest from the East Central management area.
 Dots represents the GHL in a given season (2001-Present).